Acronyms

 - Cheaper and easier than randomized controlled trials

-- Data collection may be facilitated by a registry
+- Data collection is often facilitated by a registry

 - Less prone to selection bias than a cohort study